Duccio di Buoninsegna

 and curves, and the softness of

-includes 20 angels and 20 saints, including John the Baptist, Peter, Agnes, John the Evengelist, Paul and Catherine of Alexandria, as well as figures of other Apostles within the top arches.
+his fabrics includes 20 angels and 20 saints, including John the Baptist, Peter, Agnes, John the Evengelist, Paul and Catherine of Alexandria, as well as figures of other Apostles within the top arches.

 The positions and gestures of the many figures around the throne seem to take on an architecural structure with a clear succession of planes -- from the bottom plane, depicting the patron saints of Siena, up to the top plane containing angels contemplating the Virgin -- moving from earthly to heavenly forms.